MarcoMazzoni93/Uganda/Tables/README.md

 | LOC408343 | CM009941.2 | 3.78 |	0.686 | 1.89e-02 |
 | LOC411569 | CM009945.2 | 3.23 |	-0.812* | 4.71e-02 |
 | LOC552844 | CM009945.2 | 3.71 |	0.682 | 2.22e-02 |

+# Index of supplementary tables

+Supplementary tables can be found in the file ./Supplementary Tables.xlsx

+### Supplementary Table 1.
+Uganda elevation collection and coordinates
+### Supplementary Table 2.
+Samples included in the study and relatives coordinates of collection (where it was described in the original paper)
+### Supplementary Table 3.
+List of SNPs with FST higher than 0.5 falling inside the r7 region.
+The INFO field states if the mutation is synonymous or non synonymous and the gene associated to it
+### Supplementary Table 4.
+List of SNPs with FST higher than 0.5 falling inside UTRs regions.
+The INFO field states if the mutation is relative to the 5' or 3' UTR and the gene associated to it
+### Supplementary Table 5.
+Genes falling inside 5% windows in Mau region
+### Supplementary Table 6.
+Genes falling inside 5% windows in Mt.
+Kenya region
+### Supplementary Table 7.
+Genes falling inside 5% windows in Rwenzori mountain region
+### Supplementary Table 8.
+GO terms for selection scan analysis of Mau region population
+### Supplementary Table 9.
+GO terms for selection scan analysis of the Mt.
+Kenya population
+### Supplementary Table 10.
+GO terms for selection scan analysis of the Rwenzori mountains population
+### Supplementary Table 11.
+Unique and common genes related to GO:0004930.
+UGD: Rwenzori mountains population, MTK: Mt.
+Kenya population, MAU: Mau region population.